 What's happened

 Takaya Tagawa, known for roles in 'The Last Emperor' and 'Memoirs of a Geisha,' died in Santa Barbara from stroke complications.
 His career spanned decades, with notable appearances in major films.
-He was also involved in martial arts development and faced legal issues in 2008.
+He also developed martial arts systems and faced legal issues in 2008.

 What's behind the headline?